SciTools/iris/docs/src/whatsnew/latest.rst

    section into the user guide, containing advice and use cases to help users get the best out of Dask with Iris.

+#. `@acchamber`_ improved documentation for :meth:`~iris.cube.Cube.convert_units`
+   and :meth:`~iris.coords.Coord.convert_units` by including a link to the UDUNITS-2 documentation which contains lists of compatible units and aliases for them.

 💼 Internal
 ===========